DevToys-app/Website/src/Website/blog/_posts/the-journey-to-devtoys-2.0.md

 We initiated our work by reusing the CSS from [Fluent Svelte](https://fluent-svelte.vercel.app/), to replicate the Fluent UI as closely as possible.
 We then customized it to make it look like Aqua on macOS and Yaru on Linux.
 Although the UI on macOS and Linux may not appear as native as on Windows, we believe it's a reasonable compromise considering our primary user base is currently on Windows, and of course, we can iterate on the look and feel for macOS and Linux.

-As of the DevToys developer, I ([Etienne Baudoux](https://www.linkedin.com/in/etiennebaudoux/)) have been away from CSS, TypeScript, and Blazor for quite some time.
+As one of the DevToys developer, I ([Etienne Baudoux](https://www.linkedin.com/in/etiennebaudoux/)) have been away from CSS, TypeScript, and Blazor for quite some time.
 It felt like starting from scratch, and it took a few weeks to feel comfortable with it.

 ### On Windows

 As previously mentioned, we encountered an issue with WinUI 3 where the web view does not support transparency.
 This was a significant hurdle for us, as we wanted to retain the Mica effect in DevToys.
 With Blazor Hybrid, we would have faced the same issue as long as we used WinUI 3.

-Using UWP was not an option as it doesn't allow us to run code dynamically in C#, a feature that .NET provides, meaning that we would not be able to make DevToys support extensions.
+Using UWP was not an option as it doesn't allow us to run code dynamically in C#, meaning that we would not be able to make DevToys support extensions.

 As a consequence, we opted to use Blazor Hybrid with a trusty old [.NET WPF](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-8.0) host.
 This approach, coupled with a bit of Win32 interop, allowed us to apply the Mica effect using the Edge WebView, which supports transparency in WPF.
-A [BlazorWebView](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.webview.wpf.blazorwebview?view=net-maui-8.0), a control that hosts a Blazor web app inside a native app, is available in WPF, which is handy for us.
+To use "Blazor Hybrid", we need a [BlazorWebView](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.webview.wpf.blazorwebview?view=net-maui-8.0).
+In short, it is a UI element that provides a Web View that hosts a locally-running Blazor web app inside.
+It is available in WPF through a Microsoft-made library, which is handy for us.

 ### On macOS

 We also mentioned earlier that on macOS specifically, Mac Catalyst apps have a significant issue with the keyboard and the WKWebView.
 We could have used Blazor Hybrid with a Mac Catalyst host, but we would have encountered the same problem.

-Our alternative was to use, similar to the equivalent on Windows, a reliable [AppKit](https://developer.apple.com/documentation/appkit) host.
+Our alternative was to use, similar to the equivalent on Windows, a trusty old [AppKit](https://developer.apple.com/documentation/appkit) host.
 Like in WPF, .NET MAUI offers a BlazorWebView control that can be used in a Mac Catalyst app.
 Since .NET MAUI is open-source and under a permissive license (MIT), we were able to fork the [BlazorWebView control from .NET MAUI](https://github.com/dotnet/maui/blob/2e308dce7b707d57c1b0624c7a41d95c7b049c78/src/BlazorWebView/src/Maui/iOS/BlazorWebViewHandler.iOS.cs), which is relying on UIKit, and adapt it to AppKit.
+At our surprise, it was pretty straightforward to do so.
+We only had to replace the UIKit components with their AppKit equivalent, and it worked like a charm.

 A significant advantage of using AppKit over UIKit, which we discovered later in the development cycle, is the ability to use the [vibrancy effect](https://developer.apple.com/documentation/appkit/nsvisualeffectview#1674173).
 This gives DevToys a slightly more native-looking visual on macOS, thanks to the behind-window blending.
-It appears that Mac Catalyst apps don't support this feature.
+It appears that Mac Catalyst apps don't support this feature on macOS.

 ### On Linux

 On Linux, we used a [GTK](https://www.gtk.org/) host.
 We used the [gir.core](https://github.com/gircore/gir.core) as a GTK wrapper, primarily because it was the quickest one for us to get started with.
 We had no choice but to also fork the BlazorWebView control from .NET MAUI and adapt it to GTK.
-Although it was less straightforward than on macOS, we managed to make it work.
+Although it was less straightforward than on macOS, we managed to make it work within 2 days.

 ### Enabling extensibility

-An important aspect of making an app extensible in .NET is to be able to load assemblies (`.dll` files for those unfamiliar with the term) dynamically.
+An important aspect of making an app extensible in .NET is to be able to load assemblies dynamically (`.dll` files for those unfamiliar with the term).
 This means that the entry points of extensions should be discovered at runtime and can vary between app launches.
 Luckily, the [Managed Extensibility Framework (MEF)](https://docs.microsoft.com/en-us/dotnet/framework/mef/). is a .NET framework specifically designed to cater to this need.
 We chose to incorporate it into DevToys 2.0.

 MEF offers the following pros and cons:
 - **Pros**: